 At Kay's School of Floristry we can offer you advice and guidance on career choices within the Flower Industry.
 There are various agencies that can offer career guidance for all career path and help you make informed decisions.
 These Agencies also offer some funding for training and education and depending on your personal circumstances.

-It is very important that you have done some research into the Course / Courses you are requesting funding for.
-When applying you will need to be conscious that this course will enhance your career or employment prospects. (working in the flower industry_ or lead to self employment .
+It is very important that you have done some research into the Programs / Courses you are requesting funding for.
+When applying you will need to be conscious that this course will enhance your career or employment prospects. (working in the flower industry or lead to self employment) .

 Here is some information that may help you:

 We have a few Skillnet Networks that help fund some of our Training Courses.
-NOTS.ie being one of the primary ones.
+Only certain programs are eligible for the 25% funding.

 This is designed to fund quick access to short term training for individual jobseekers that have identified work opportunities or where Case Officers have identified an immediate skills gap that represents an obstacle to taking up a job offer.